On-Premises Snap XMP Online installation guide

 API access is controlled by a permission.
 To add that permission to an account you either need to edit the existing Permission group or create a new one to allocate to the account.

-If you want to edit an existing one, log in as a SysAdmin account and select the Permission group:
+If you want to edit an existing one, log in as a Sysadmin account and select the Permission group:

 Enable the ‘Manage integrations’ option: